Smart City Technology Projects: Guide to Infrastructure, Data, and Urban Tech Systems

 What is a smart city project?

-What technologies are commonly used in smart cities?
+What technologies are commonly used?

-How do smart city technologies improve transportation?
+How do smart cities improve transportation?

-They use real-time traffic monitoring, predictive analytics, and connected traffic signals to optimize traffic flow and reduce congestion.
+They use real-time traffic monitoring, predictive analytics, and connected signals to optimize traffic flow and reduce congestion.

 Are smart city systems secure?